reviewboard/rb-extension-pack/review_together/README.md

 ## Installation

-Fork, or [download the contents of this repository](https://github.com/mikeconley/reviewboard_together/archive/master.zip) onto the machine with your Review Board instance running on it.
+Clone, or otherwise [download the contents of this repository](https://github.com/mikeconley/reviewboard_together/archive/master.zip) onto the machine with your Review Board instance running on it.
 Then, run:

     python setup.py